Ajayrx/Ajayrx/README.md

 * 👨‍🎓 B.Tech CSE 1st Year Student at BPUT University.
 * 🦸‍♂️ Tackling Cyber Scams with AI!
 * 🎮 Minecraft enthusiast.
-* 🎨 Drawing and Travel. » My two passions.
-It's a whole thing.
+* 🎨 Drawing and Traveling 🧳.
 * 💪 No need for exercise when coding is a workout for the brain, right? </b></p>
 <br>
 <div align="left">